Mort Drucker Dead, Legendary ‘Mad Magazine’ Caricature Artist Dies At 91

 Drucker was also the inaugural honoree of the “NCS Medal of Honor” at the 69th Annual NCS Reuben Awards in 2015, per an announcement on the National Cartoonist Society website.

-“He’s a cartoonist’s cartoonist and the personal hero of many… including myself,” NCS president Tom Richmond said at the time.”Mort is a very deserving and fitting first honoree of this award.”
+“He’s a cartoonist’s cartoonist and the personal hero of many… including myself,” NCS president Tom Richmond said at the time.
+“Mort is a very deserving and fitting first honoree of this award.”

 Drucker was inducted into the Society’s Hall of Fame in 2017.